Did Sgr cause the vertical waves in the solar neighbourhood?: Conclusion

 Finally, in \secname \ref{sec:real}, we consider a more realistic scenario for our model using Sgr and comparing it to the asymmetry and mean vertical velocity observed by \emph{Gaia} DR2.
 We start by discussing the different mass models for Sgr, which range between $5.1\times 10^{10}-5.1\times 10^{8}\,\mathrm{M_\odot}$ and include both a stellar and dark matter component represented by Hernquist potentials.
 Next, we looked at how these five different Sgr mass models orbit in 3 different Milky Way potentials derived from \texttt{MWPotential2014} and with increasing halo mass.
 We considered two properties of the Sgr orbits, the time since Sgr passed through the disc and the speed at which it was travelling when it passed through the disc.
 We found that the Milky Way potential has a much bigger impact on these two variables than the Sgr mass model does.

 After investigating the properties of Sgr, we considered how five different realistic Milky Way potentials would behave given the same perturbing force.
-We found that our simplistic view of the relation between the vertical frequency and the period of the oscillation due to the perturbation is actually more complicated.
-When comparing the same potential scaled to different masses, the relation holds, but comparing two potentials with different shapes complicates matters and we can no longer predict the relative period of the asymmetry for the two potentials based on their vertical frequencies.
-This tells us that the period of the perturbation depends more on the period of the orbit at a single point in phase-space than it does on the overall vertical frequency of the disc.
+We found that our simplistic view of the relation between the vertical frequency and the perturbation wavelength of the oscillation due to the perturbation is actually more complicated.
+When comparing the same potential scaled to different masses, the relation holds, but comparing two potentials with different shapes complicates matters and we can no longer predict the relative wavelength of the asymmetry for the two potentials based on their vertical frequencies.
+This tells us that the perturbation wavelength depends more on the period of the orbit at a single point in phase-space than it does on the overall vertical frequency of the disc.